open-telemetry/build-tools/semantic-conventions/README.md

 Processes a single namespace and is called for each namespace detected.

 - `attributes_and_templates` - the list containing all attributes (including template ones) in the given root namespace.
+Attributes are sorted by their name.
+- `enum_attributes` - the list containing all enum attributes in the given root namespace.
+Attributes are sorted by their name.
 - `root_namespace` - the root namespace being processed.

 #### Other patterns